ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

 npm install nativefier -g
 ```

+Some Nativefier Limitations

+- you cannot use `ctrl` + `f` to use find in page

 Here are a list of the nativefier apps that I install with their code following.

 - Outlook.com
     - I've liked the outlook web app a long time so it is a must
 - Uiowa Outlook.com
     - see above
+- ICON
+    - for using ICON for school very useful

 - some notable options
     - `--hide-window-frame` disables window frame and controls.